 Here are some reasons why.

-Operational Resilience.
+- Operational Resilience.
 This has been a focus area for some time by the UK regulator and will continue to be a global focus in the future.
-And whilst some will justifiably claim that the scale and impact of the pandemic could not be predicted, all regulators will expect resilience models to be updated to reflect the impact of it.
+And whilst some will justifiably claim that the scale and impact of the pandemic could not be predicted, all regulators will expect resilience models to be updated to reflect its impact of it.

 ‘Delivering operational resilience requires firms to take decisive and effective actions, for example by replacing outdated or weak infrastructure, increasing systems’ capacity or addressing key person dependencies.’
 FCA